zalo/MathUtilities/README.md

 A reference implementation that demonstrates how to apply bone motions to a model using the data contained within a skinned mesh renderer.
 As they say, there is more than one way to skin a mesh.

 ###Thick Tesellated Plane Generator
-Useful for generating solid meshes that are essentially deformed planes (as is common in optics).
+Useful for generating solid meshes that are essentially deformed planes (shapes that are common in optics).

 ###Bundle Adjustment
 My attempts at implementing [Bundle Adjustment](https://en.wikipedia.org/wiki/Bundle_adjustment) (an algorithm which attempts to solve for the relative motion between two camera images, given the motion of a set of feature-points between the images).
 It will converge when either position or rotation adjustment is applied, but not when they are applied simultaneously (not sure why...)